The First Time (2012 film): Plot

-High school senior Dave meets junior Aubrey just outside a house party, while rehearsing a confession of love for his best friend Jane.
+High school senior Dave meets junior Aubrey outside a house party, while rehearsing a confession of love for his best friend Jane.
 Practicing it on her, she is unimpressed.
 Dave gets her to dance, right before a police raid.

-Aubrey invites Dave to walk her home, although she has a boyfriend.
-Inviting him to her room, they have wine and meaningful conversation.
-Aubrey asks him if he's ever had sex, so he admits he hasn't, but she won't answer.
-Side by side on the floor, they accidentally fall asleep.
-The next morning, Aubrey's mother wakes them knocking, so Dave sneaks out the window.
+Aubrey asks Dave to walk her home despite having a boyfriend.
+Inviting him to her room, they have wine and talk.
+Aubrey asks him if he is still a virgin, and he admits he is.
+However, she refuses to answer the same question, then they accidentally fall asleep.
+The next morning, Aubrey's mother's knock wakes them, so Dave sneaks out the window.

-Dave meets with his friends, cocky Simon and quiet Big Corporation, for breakfast in a diner.
-Telling them about Aubrey, they say she may not really have a boyfriend, so suggest he call.
-Dave tells her that he and his friends are catching a movie that evening, and Aubrey will be there with her boyfriend Ronny too.
+Dave meets with his friends, cocky Simon and quiet Big Corporation, for breakfast.
+Believing Aubrey may not really have a boyfriend, they suggest he invite her to join them at the movies that evening.
+But Aubrey is already going with her boyfriend Ronny.

-Jane and her friends are also at the theatre.
-Aubrey persuades Ronny to go to the same movie as Dave and Jane, as she is feeling jealous.
-Jane constantly flirts with Dave inside the theater, and attempts to hold his hand.
-Confused and upset, Aubrey goes to the lobby during the film, and Dave follows her.
+Jane and her friends are also at the theatre, so Aubrey persuades Ronny to go to the same movie as Dave and Jane, as she is feeling jealous.
+Jane flirts with Dave inside the theater, and attempts to hold his hand.
+Confused and upset, Aubrey goes to the lobby during the film, and Dave follows.
 She apologizes for being strange earlier and making him jump off the roof.
-Dave gets her cell number and invites her and Ronny to a quiet gathering afterwards.
+Dave gets her cell number and invites her and Ronny to a gathering afterwards.

-Later on, Aubrey and Jane talk together at the pool about Dave.
-She sees Jane has high praise for him, but doesn't appreciate him.
-Aubrey almost suggests that sometimes the right guy is right in front of them, but stops and 'forgets' what she was saying.
+Later, Aubrey and Jane talk at the pool about Dave.
+She sees Jane has high praise for him, but does not appreciate him.
+Aubrey starts suggesting that sometimes the right guy is right in front of them, but stops and 'forgets' what she was saying.

 Meanwhile, a drunk Ronny brags that he and Aubrey are planning to have sex that night in his van.
 Upset, Dave finds Aubrey and tells her not to do it as her first time should be with someone special.
-She denounces the romantic notion of the first time being so important, and tells him it's none of his business.
+She opposes the romantic notion of the first time being so important, telling him it is none of his business.
 They start flirting but Ronny appears, telling Aubrey they need to go.
 Dave intercedes, nearly fighting before his buddies intervene.
 Aubrey leaves with Ronny.